OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-01.md

 ## 1 Corinthians 1:31

-So that, as it is written: “Let the one who boasts, boast in the Lord.”
+Therefore, as scripture says: “Let he who boasts, boast in the Lord.”